 |Share / Tweet / Pin Me!|

 One of the eight parts of speech, an article is a word that modifies a noun in a particular way, by stating whether the noun is specific, unspecific, or partial.
-French articles agree in gender and number with the nouns they modify, and there are three types:
+There are three types of French articles and they all agree in gender and number with the nouns they modify.

 The definite article indicates that the speaker is referring to either a specific noun or to a class of nouns in a general sense.
 The English definite article, the, has four equivalent forms in French, depending on the gender and number of the noun as well as what letter it begins with.

 |Masculine||le||le livre||the book||les||les livres||the books|